 If you’re 50 or older and have a history of heavy smoking, ask your doctor about lung cancer screening.

 Nearly 1,000 Maine people die of lung cancer each year, and 75% of lung cancers are diagnosed at a late stage.
 Getting screened for lung cancer before you develop symptoms could save your life.

 Screening for lung cancer is based on your age AND your smoking history.
 Guidelines from the U.S. Preventive Services Task Force state that lung cancer screening should be offered to adults who meet all three of the following criteria:

-- Have a smoking history of 30-pack-years (for example, have smoked 1 pack of cigarettes a day for 30 years, or 2 packs a day for 15 years, or 3 packs a day for 10 years, etc.), AND
+- Have a 20-pack-year smoking history (for example, smoked 1 pack of cigarettes a day for 20 years, or 2 packs a day for 10 years), AND

 - Either smoke currently or have quit within the past 15 years.